eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/06_transferprocesses.md

 - `dataDestination` will in the case of an HTTP PULL-based transfer of the Token be a `DataAddress` object, holding exclusively the `type` property that must be set to `"HttpProxy"`.
 - `privateProperties` can be filled with arbitrary data (like in the [assets-API](01_assets.md)).
-- `protocol` describes the protocol between the EDCs.
+- `protocol` describes the protocol between the Connectors.
 - `transferType` should be one of the returned format in the [Catalog](04_catalog.md)
 - `callbackAddresses`: Like the [Contract Negotiation API](05_contractnegotiations.md), an application can also register a callback listener to get updates on the Transfer Process state.
 The relevant signal is `transfer.process`.